sfefilatyev/CarND-Capstone/README.md

 * Real world testing (will be updated)
 See below

-* Suggestions
-I wish Virtual Workspace had internet access so that instead of uploading files it would be possible to clone a repo.

 ### Other Issues we ran into
 1. Requirements.txt was modified to point pillow to version 4.3 (see above).
 We had an issue with cv.Bridge that was traced back to https://github.com/udacity/CarND-Capstone/issues/147.
 This required upgrade to pillow version 4.3